CT online services: CT online services overview: CT online filing

 - Insolvent companies within a formal administration or winding up procedure are excluded from the legal requirement to file online.
 However, solvent companies being wound up under a members’ voluntary liquidation are not excluded from online filing.

 - Unincorporated charities, clubs and societies can choose to file their accounts in either iXBRL or Portable Document Format (PDF) but they must still file their return online and submit any computations in iXBRL format.

 - We accept accounts from smaller charities in PDF format.
-This is because the accounting principles by which smaller charities prepare accounts mean that the accounts part of the HMRC free software may not be suitable for them.
+This is because the accounting principles by which smaller charities prepare accounts mean that the accounts part of the HMRC free service (CATO) may not be available for them.
 A ‘smaller charity’ for this purpose is one where, together with any wholly owned subsidiaries, that is companies owned by the charity, the combined income does not exceed £6.5 million for the accounting period.

 - Any computation forming part of a charity’s company tax return must be in iXBRL format.
 However, no computation is required at all where the CT600E (Charities and Community Amateur Sports Clubs (CASCs)) supplementary page of the return is completed and confirms that all income and gains of the charity are exempt from tax and have been or will be applied for charitable purposes.

 - The group accounts of group companies do not need to be iXBRL-tagged.

 - Where companies use an accounting standard which has a taxonomy that is not supported by CT Online Services, such as some overseas companies trading through a branch or agency in the UK, we accept accounts in PDF format.
 A taxonomy is a classification system for accounts.